mixnuts07/kubenetes/README.md

   - Deployment
     - manages multiple ReplicaSets, rolling updates, rollbacks, etc.
   - DaemonSet
+    - Similar to ReplicaSet, a resource that places one Pod on each Node.(usecase...
+Fluentd, Datadog)
   - StatefulSet
+    - Similar to ReplicaSet, a resource for stateful workloads such as database.
+    - Has a mechanism for persisting data.
   - Job
   - CronJob
 - Discovery & LB(2)